prescientmoon/solar-conflux/idris/learning/README.md

 # Idris learning

-This directory contains my experiments when first learning idris.
+This directory contains the results of my first adventure into the world of Idris 2.

 ## File structure